pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/one-to-one-join.md

 ## Observations & Comments

- * __Single Field Match.__ The pipeline includes a `$lookup` join between a single field of a record in one collection and a single field of a record in another collection.
-For an illustration of performing a join based on 2 or more matching fields in the lookup, see the example [Multi-Field Join & One-to-Many](../moderate-examples/multi-one-to-many.html)
+ * __Single Field Match.__ The pipeline includes a `$lookup` join between a single field from each collection.
+For an illustration of performing a join based on two or more matching fields, see the [Multi-Field Join & One-to-Many](../moderate-examples/multi-one-to-many.html) example.

- * __First Element Assumption.__ The pipeline assumes that the relationship between the two collections is 1:1 and so for the returned array of joined elements following the `$lookup` stage, the pipeline assumes the number of elements in the array is exactly one (and not more).
-As a result the pipeline then just extracts the date from this first array element only, using the `$first` operator.
-For an illustration of performing a 1:many join, see the example [Multi-Field Join & One-to-Many](../moderate-examples/multi-one-to-many.html)
+ * __First Element Assumption.__ The pipeline assumes that the relationship between the two collections is 1:1.
+Therefore the returned array of joined elements coming out of the `$lookup` stage should contain precisely one array element.
+As a result, the pipeline extracts the data from this first array element only, using the `$first` operator.
+For an illustration of performing a 1:many join instead, see the [Multi-Field Join & One-to-Many](../moderate-examples/multi-one-to-many.html) example.